-After removing the wood from the notch, make the felling cut on the opposite side of the notch.
+· After removing the wood from the notch, make the felling cut on the opposite side of make the reliing cut on the opposite side of the notch.
 This is done by making a cut about two inches higher than the center of the notch.
 This will leave enough uncut wood between the felling cut and the notch to form a hinge.
-This hinge will help pre-vent the tree from falling in the wrong direc-
+This hinge will help pre-vent the tree from falling in the wrong direcwedges, but never steel or iron wedges.